jreyes88/Web-Accessibility/Microsoft Ability Summit 2021/Developing with Accessibility in Mind/README.md

     + Variety of components are already designed with assistive technology in mind
         * Good headings
         * Good page structure
-        * Available acccessible web components from libraries
+        * Available accessible web components from libraries
 - Create scalable pages
     + Ensure that our components and pages that adjust to different screen sizes
 - Perform automated testing (accessibility insights)